scottpenn/wordle_solver/README.md

 Using these clues, you can make better guesses until you either guess the solution word correctly or run out of attempts after six guesses.

-The iPython notebooks found in the Notebooks directory contain code that implements an algorithm which optimizes for Information Gain.
+The Jupyter notebooks found in the Notebooks directory contain code that implements an algorithm which optimizes for Information Gain.
 I select the word that in the worst case (feedback with all black letters) eliminates the most possible words.
 This approach is similar to how Decision Trees choose where to split.

-My algorithm solves for every word contained in Wordle's solution bank within six guesses, with a mean of 3.66 guesses.
+My algorithm solves for all 2,315 words contained in Wordle's solution bank within six guesses, with a mean of 3.66 guesses.

 ![results](results.png)

-If you wish to read about my methods and choices, I have provided comments in the notebooks.
+I have provided comments in the notebooks if you wish to read about my methods and choices.
 The Wordle Setup notebook generates the features necessary to solve for each word, and the Wordle Solver notebook solves for each word and records the results.